-Memorable Olympic Moments: Lionel Messi’s gold at Beijing 2008
+How Lionel Messi’s Olympic gold medal campaign at Beijing 2008 unfolded

-Of his numerous accolades and awards, FC Barcelona and Argentina national team star Lionel Messi’s most cherished prize, as per his own admission, is the Olympic gold medal won at the Beijing 2008 Games.
+Of his numerous accolades and awards, Argentina national team star Lionel Messi’s most cherished prize, as per his own admission, is the Olympic gold medal won at the Beijing 2008 Games.